Shopify/quilt/packages/address/README.md

 #### `async .getCountry(countryCode: string): Promise<Country>`

-Loads and return data about a given country in the locale used for instanciation.
+Loads and returns data about a given country in the locale used for instantiation.
 Country and province names are localized.
-Province names are ordered based on the locale
+Province names are ordered based on the locale.

 #### `async .getCountries(): Promise<Country[]>`

-Loads and return data about a all countries in the given locale.
+Loads and returns data about all countries in the given locale.
 Countries are ordered alphabetically based on the locale.
-Zones are also ordered based on the locale.
+Zones are also ordered based on the locale..

 #### `async .getOrderedFields(countryCode): FieldName[][]`

 Returns how to order address fields.

-Eg.:
+For example:

 ```typescript
 [